jusethCS/meteosatpy/README.md

 - [geopandas](https://readthedocs.org/projects/geopandas/).- Analysis and manipulation of geographical data.
 - [rasterio](https://rasterio.readthedocs.io/en/stable/) .- Reads and writes raster formats and provides a Python API based on Numpy N-dimensional arrays and GeoJSON

-We recommended prior to install ***meteosat*** by using PyPi, you should create a new conda environment with dependencies
+We recommended prior to install **meteosatpy** by using PyPi, you should create a new conda environment with dependencies

 ```sh
 # Conda